*Last updated: November 2020

 In order to drive a piece of heavy machinery such as a scraper on roads, the machinery must have a permit or be registered to drive on roads.
 The driver must have a competency card to drive the machine and their driver’s licence must be updated to include the specifications of the machine.

-The ensure you hire the right operator for the job, you should be sure that they are competent in operating the correct type of scraper.
+The ensure you hire the right operator for the job, you should be sure that they are competent in operating the correct type of scraper and various top scraper brands.
 There are four common types of scrapers:

 - Single-engine wheeled scraper machine